stap-server(8) — Linux manual page

 The systemtap compile server and its related utilities use the

-Services (NSS) for network security.
-NSS is also used for the
+vices (NSS) for network security.
+NSS is also used for the gener‐

-certificate databases must be protected in order to maintain the
+databases must be protected in order to maintain the security of

-security of the system.
-Use of the utilities provided will help
+the system.
+Use of the utilities provided will help to ensure

-to ensure that the proper protection is maintained.
-The systemtap
+that the proper protection is maintained.
+The systemtap client

-client will check for proper access permissions before making use
+will check for proper access permissions before making use of any

 FILES top